 Buffers are vegetated areas adjacent to wetlands that can reduce impacts from adjacent land uses through various physical, chemical, and/or biological processes.
 The scientific literature is clear that buffers are necessary to protect wetland functions and values.
-Establishing standards for wetland buffers is usually the most challenging part of developing the wetlands chapter of a CAO.
-However, developing a predictable, reasonable approach for establishing buffers based on BAS can be straightforward.
+Buffers also provide their own habitat, water quality and quantity, and climate change mitigation (e.g., carbon sequestration) values independent of wetlands.
+Buffers are among the most important tools we have for protecting wetlands at the site level in Washington.
+The intent of this buffer guidance is to provide a predictable, reasonable, and straightforward approach for establishing buffers based on BAS.
 The literature consistently reports that the primary factors to evaluate in determining appropriate buffer widths are:

-- The wetland type and the functions needing protection (buffers filter sediment, excess nutrients, and toxics; screen noise and light; provide forage, nesting, or resting habitat for wetland-dependent species; etc.), - The types of adjacent land use and their expected impacts, and - The characteristics of the buffer area (slope, soils, vegetation).
+- The wetland type and the functions needing protection - The types of adjacent land use and their expected impacts - The characteristics of the buffer area (slope, soils, vegetation)